Technology in Learning Together (TILT) iPad Program

 St. Coleman School started a new accreditation cycle in 2019.
 One of the goals we set for ourselves is to become an Apple Distinguished School within this next self-improvement cycle.
 Apple Distinguished Schools are centers of leadership and educational excellence that demonstrate a technology-rich vision for learning.
 They support and inspire student creativity, collaboration, and critical thinking while cultivating environments in which students are excited and curious about learning.

-In January 2021, there were 535 schools in 32 countries with the distinction of being named Apple Distinguished Schools.
-Ten of these schools are in Florida and two are Archdiocese of Miami schools: Archbishop McCarthy High School in Southwest Ranches and Immaculata-LaSalle High School in Miami.
-St. Coleman would like to be the first ADoM elementary school to earn this distinction.
+In July 2022, there were 689 schools in 36 countries with the distinction of being named Apple Distinguished Schools.
+Fourteen of these schools are in Florida and five are Archdiocese of Miami schools: Archbishop McCarthy High School, Cardinal Gibbons High School, Immaculata-LaSalle High School, St. Anthony School, and St. Mark the Evangelist School.
+St. Coleman submitted our application this summer and would like to be the next ADoM elementary school to earn this distinction.

 Along with an established one-to-one program for our students and faculty, another early step in this process was for our teachers to earn Apple Teacher certification by completing a course of online modules through Apple Education.
 We challenged our faculty to reach this goal before the beginning of the 2019-2020 school year – they met the challenge before Easter vacation!

-Current challenges have included moving from iPad carts in the primary classrooms to 1:1 iPads and virtual learning for everyone almost overnight when the pandemic drastically changed education in March 2020.
-SCS was ready and now that the majority of students are back on campus, our Livestreamers are able to interact with their teachers and classmates at school using their iPads from home!
+Current challenges have included moving from iPad carts in the primary classrooms to 1:1 devices and virtual learning for everyone almost overnight when the pandemic drastically changed education in March 2020.
+SCS was ready and our Livestreamers were able to interact with their teachers and classmates at school using an iPad from home!